MaheepChaudhary/SAE-Ravel/README.md

 ```
 ./eval_run.sh
 ```

+## 📂 Directory Structure

+Starting with the folders, the `./data/` folder contains all the data prepared and the `.py` files used for it.
+The `./figure/` folder contains all the related images.
+The `./saved_models/` is just a proxy folder where the models when saved are located.

+The individual files have the following meaning:

+* `imports.py`: contains all the libraries and modules to be imported
+* `models.py`: contains all the code for model preparation where intervention is being performed, apart from that it also contains the code for evaluating the SAEs.
+* `main.py`: Runs the code in models.py for training the mask for every models and DAS, while doing intervention.
+* `eval_sae.py`: contains the code for running the evaluation function in `models.py`.
+* `visualisation.py`: contains the code for creating graphs.
+* `setup.sh`: contains the code to setup the environment and downloading the needed SAEs.
+* `run.sh`: contains the code to run the script for running the files for training.
+* `eval_run.sh`: contains the code to running the SAE evaluation files.

 ## 📚 Citation
 If you find this repository useful in your research, please consider citing our paper: